 Here are the first chapters of my historical fiction novel.
-If you like them, please consider ordering it or requesting your local library to place an order.
+If you like it, please consider ordering it for your collection or requesting your local library to place an order.
+Use the contact page if you would like an autographed copy.
 Thank you.

 By Juliette Godot